The spooky scary month is upon us, and I’m happy to share with you one more Halloween Bullet Journal setup.

-Gratitude log is really something that I feel makes me a better person, because it helps me to remember all the wonderful things around me and not take for granted how awesome my life is.
+A gratitude log is really something that I feel makes me a better person because it helps me to remember all the wonderful things around me and not take for granted how awesome my life is.

 The final page of my October is this doodling spread.

 I know I’ll be working a lot, and I know I’m the kind of person who sits down and just works non stop.
 So I wanted to make sure I also make time to enjoy the things I love, such as doodling.